munificent/magpie/doc/site/markdown/pattern-matching.md

 ^title Pattern Matching

-Control flow&mdash; deciding which code to execute&mdash; is a big part of imperative languages.
-To execute a chunk of code more than one time, you use [looping](looping.html).
-To conditionally *skip* a chunk of code, you need some kind of *branching*.
-Magpie only has one branching construct built-in, but it's pretty swell: *pattern-matching*.
+Control flow&mdash;deciding which code to execute&mdash;is a big part of imperative languages.
+Magpie has your basic [looping](looping.html) and [branching](flow-control.html) expressions that you know from most imperative languages.
+But instead of a boring C-style `switch`, it's got something turbo-charged: *pattern matching*.

 A `match` expression evaluates a *value* expression.
 Then it looks at each of a series of *cases*.
 For each case, it tries to match the case's [*pattern*](patterns.html) against the value.
 If the pattern matches, then it evaluates the *body* of the case.